Fox Spirit Matchmaker

-Fox Spirit Matchmaker (Chinese: 狐妖小红娘, pinyin: Húyāo Xiǎo Hóngniáng; Japanese: 縁結びの妖狐ちゃん) is a Chinese romance manhua work painted by Tuo Xiaoxin(庹小新) and colored by Pansi Daxian(盘丝大仙).
-It was originally published on the magazine Manhua Show(漫画SHOW) since 2012 until the magazine's cancellation but continued on Tencent Animation & Comics.
+Fox Spirit Matchmaker (狐妖小红娘 (Húyāo Xiǎo Hóngniáng); Japanese: 縁結びの妖狐ちゃん, romaji: Emmusubi No Yōko Chan) is a Chinese romance manhua work painted by Tuo Xiaoxin (庹小新) and colored by Pansi Daxian (盘丝大仙).
+It was originally published on the magazine Manhua Show (漫画SHOW) since 2012 until the magazine's cancellation but continued on Tencent Animation & Comics.
 On June 26, 2015, it was animated in Tencent Video.
 Today it has been broadcast more than 120 episodes.
 In Tencent Animation 2nd PV competition it passed the group stage and in the final with 35,838 votes to win the first.
-In July 2018 it was temporarily removed after Bilibili was named and criticised by CCTV.
-In 2017, It was praised by People's Daily as the first donghua which gets such the highly recognition in Chinese state official newspaper.
+In July 2018, it was temporarily removed after Bilibili was named and criticised by CCTV.
+In 2017, it was praised by People's Daily as the first donghua which got high recognition in Chinese state official newspapers.

-Introduction of story
+Plot

-The story revolves around the love between humans and spirits.
-According to classical novel records, there are spirits in the world, spirits will love people, the life of the spirit for thousands of years, humans' lifespan is limited, humans die, spirits live.
-People will give birth to reincarnation, but after the birth, do not remember the love of the previous life.
-If the spirit is infatuated, go to the fox spirit "buy" a service, so that the person who cast the tire reincarnation, recall the love of the previous life.
+The story centers on the love between humans and spirits.
+According to classical tales, spirits exist in the world, and some even fall in love with humans.
+While spirits can live for thousands of years, human lives are short.
+When humans die, they may be reborn, but they don't remember the love from their past lives.
+If a spirit is deeply in love, they can seek the help of a fox spirit, who offers a special service that allows the reincarnated human to recall the love they shared in their previous life.

-The role of the fox spirit was born, the work mainly tells the story of the fox spirit as a career in the red line process of the former lovers in a series of interesting, mysterious story.
+The fox spirit takes on the role of a matchmaker, guiding former lovers back together.
+This story primarily follows the fox spirit's journey as it helps reconnect past lovers, weaving together a series of intriguing and mysterious tales in the process.